-Addiction is a term that is actually very broad.
-In order to completely understand addiction, one must be able to differentiate between a physical and psychological addiction.
+Addiction is a term that is very broad.
+To completely understand addiction, one must be able to differentiate between a physical and psychological addiction.
 Below is an explanation of the differences between the two types of addiction.

 What Is a Physical Addiction?